fbpx

 State Contracts

-Established Coalitions Block Grant – RCADC has a contract with the State of Tennessee Department of Alcohol and Drug Abuse Services to increase prevention efforts in Roane County by focusing on the coordination and implementation of environmental strategies.
-Environmental strategies change the community environment by targeting community conditions, standards, institutions, structures, systems and policies that tend to support social and health consequences of substance abuse in the community.
+Established Coalitions Block Grant – RCADC has a contract with the State of Tennessee Department of Alcohol and Drug Abuse Services to increase prevention efforts in Roane County by focusing on the coordination and implementation of environmental strategies related to alcohol, nicotine and prescription drug use.
+Environmental strategies change the community environment by targeting community conditions, standards, institutions, structures, systems and policies that tend to support social and health consequences of substance use in the community.
 Specifically, environmental strategies seek to limit access to substances and to change the culture and contexts within which decisions about substance use are made.